sktime/sktime/sktime/libs/README.md

 # Snippets from other libraries:

-This folder contains also some snippets from other libraries Kálmán checking for invalid characters. č, ě, ň, ř, š, Ť, ů, ž, Č, Ě, Ň, Ř, Š, Ť, Ů, Ž
+This folder contains also some snippets from other libraries

 * Parts of the `EnbPI` class from aws-fortuna.
   The installation of the original package is not working due to dependency